Faulty Change Plan # 4

 I’m a Christian.
 I don’t do these five things.
 You know, the Filthy Five, the Dirty Dozen.
 Whatever they are; it depends on how fired up your church was.
 But there’s a list.
 Rules!
 Rules!
 Rules!
 The problem with that, as Romans 6-8 makes abundantly clear is that it reduces God’s work of life-change to a heart-hardening, mind-numbing, soul-stifling not-so-merry-go-round of effort and disappointment.

 Read again the passage above from Romans 7 and note how the rules inflame your desire to sin.
 Legalism just makes you want to sin.
 Sin has power; rules have no power.
 Rules bring sin to the surface.
 I don’t want us to be a church like that.
 God hasn’t offered us a life like that!
 Some of us need to get off the rule-keeping treadmill and leave it behind.
 Otherwise, we will never change!

 Journal: Why is it so tempting to reduce the Christian life to a list of rules?

 From my own experience, what happens when I make my life in Christ a check list?

-Father in heaven, forgive me when I turn Your Law into a live-by-the-numbers nightmare rather than allowing the glimpses of Your perfect character to drive me ever deeper into Your grace and mercy to help me live.
+, forgive me when I turn Your Law into a live-by-the-numbers nightmare rather than allowing the glimpses of Your perfect character to drive me ever deeper into Your grace and mercy to help me live.
 Free me to live righteously out of gratitude rather than under the fear of knowing I cannot measure up to a list.
 Thank You that Your Son has made that freedom available to me.
 I pray in the strong-to-save power of Jesus’ name, Amen.